[CLOSE YOUR EYES]

 [APPLAUSE]

-LANDSCAPE ON HOLD by Nazanin Karimi
+LANDSCAPE ON HOLD Nazanin Karimi

 In our time we are more frequently exposed to transitional phases in life, which have untried beginnings and unknown end points.
 Unprecedented financial crises, involuntary displacements or intensified clashes with social norms drive us into unfamiliar conditions.